aheze/Popovers/README.md

 - `AlertButtonStyle` - a button style resembling a system alert.
 - `VisualEffectView` - lets you use UIKit blurs in SwiftUI.
-- `ContainerShadow` - a view modifier that applies a system-like shadow.
 - `Container` - a wrapper view for the `BackgroundWithArrow` shape.
+- `Shadow` - an easier way to apply shadows.
 - `BackgroundWithArrow` - a shape with an arrow that looks like the system popover.
 - `CurveConnector` - an animatable shape with endpoints that you can set.
-- `Menu` - the system menu but built from scratch.
+- `Menu` - the system menu, but built from scratch.
-- `MenuButton` - buttons to put in the `Menu`.

 <br>